 Fourth.
 What are the directions and velocities of the currents in this Stream and adjacent to it at the surface, below the surface, and to what variations are they subject?

-In the centuries since, the course and pace of the Gulf Stream have been tracked and measured, as have the changes that it undergoes during its long Atlantic crossing: as the current heads north, its cargo of warm tropical water cools and evaporates, leaving saltier, heavier water behind.
-By the time it reaches the Norwegian Sea the Gulf Stream’s payload is cold and dense enough to start sinking towards the ocean floor, turning to flow south towards the equator in a cold countercurrent that will eventually return it to the point where its journey began.
-The effect of this great circulation is to transfer significant amounts of heat across the North Atlantic—a thermal budget almost one hundred times greater than world energy demand—preserving the inhabitants of western Europe from the harsh winters which besiege other places at similar latitudes, such as Canada or southern Alaska.
+In the centuries since, the course and pace of the Gulf Stream have been tracked and measured, as have the changes that it undergoes during its long Atlantic crossing: As the current heads north, its cargo of warm tropical water cools and evaporates, leaving saltier, heavier water behind.
+By the time it reaches the Norwegian Sea the Gulf Stream’s payload is cold and dense enough to start sinking toward the ocean floor, turning to flow south toward the equator in a cold countercurrent that will eventually return it to the point where its journey began.
+The effect of this great circulation is to transfer significant amounts of heat across the North Atlantic—a thermal budget almost 100 times greater than world energy demand—preserving the inhabitants of western Europe from the harsh winters which besiege other places at similar latitudes, such as Canada or southern Alaska.

 This results in an intermixing of the solar energy collected by the top layer of ocean and the nutrient-filled sediment of decayed plant and animal matter found at the bottom.
 Without the great conveyor belt stirring them up, along with the wind-driven upwelling that occurs near coastal regions, most of these nutrients would remain sequestered at the sea floor, leaving the oceans unable to support its dazzling array of life forms.